 by Julia Verdi

-For more up-to-date material please see Metal Theft 2013 Legislative Update (February 2014).
+For more up-to-date material please see our 2013 update.

 High demand for metals such as copper and aluminum tend to encourage metal theft in the United States.
 Metal thieves remove wiring and piping in empty homes, then sell the materials to scrap metal dealers and recyclers.
 During the past few years, theft of copper wiring from utility property also has become a serious problem for utilities and ratepayers.
 In 2009, 25 states introduced scrap metal legislation.
 This legislation focuses on increased availability to law enforcement agencies of the records and identities of metal scrap dealers and sellers, and creates penalties for metal theft and metal recyclers who purchase stolen property.